-On August 14, 1991, the Commission staff opened Docket No. 910867-TS, In Re: Proposed Amendment of Rule 25-24.580, F.A.C., Airport Exemption, to clarify that certification of the airport as an STS provider will be required if shared local service is provided to certain facilities.
-(EXH 198, p.
-6716) In its request to establish Docket No. 910867-TS, dated August 15, 1991, staff stated it believes the last sentence in the rule could be misinterpreted to authorize airports to provide service to hotels, shopping malls and industrial parks without STS certification if the trunks serving those entities are partitioned.
+On August 14, 1991, our staff opened Docket No. 910867-TS, In Re: Proposed Amendment of Rule 25-24.580, F.A.C., Airport Exemption, to clarify that certification of the airport as an STS provider will be required if shared local service is provided to certain facilities.
+In its request to establish Docket No. 910867-TS, dated August 15, 1991, staff stated it believes the last sentence in the rule could be misinterpreted to authorize airports to provide service to hotels, shopping malls and industrial parks without STS certification if the trunks serving those entities are partitioned.

 At the February 4, 1992, Agenda Conference, the Airport Exemption Rule was amended to reflect the current language.
-In its recommendation filed on January 23, 1992, in Docket No. 910867-TS, staff summarized its interpretation of the STS rules.
+In its recommendation filed on January 23, 1992, in Docket No. 910867-TS, our staff summarized its interpretation of the STS rules.

 An airport may share trunks for airport purposes.
 This requires no STS certification.
 An airport may also use one switch to do the following: It may partition trunks into two trunk groups.
 The first trunk group will serve the airport.
 This group of trunks does not have to be certificated.
 The second group of trunks will serve an industrial park or a mall or some other arrangement.
 If shared local service is provided, this group of trunks must be certificated and must comply with all STS requirements.
 If the partitioned trunks are purchased directly by the customer from the LEC, no sharing of trunks occurs and no certification is required.
-(EXH 201, p.
-6727-6728)

 There is no dispute that the County is providing shared tenant service at MIA.
 The question is whether the County's provision of STS to concession stands and shops located in the airport terminal facility has expanded beyond the scope of the initial Airport Exemption Rule.
-Staff believes the answer is no. The concession stands and shops located in the airport facility exist for the convenience of the traveling public and do not constitute a separate shopping mall.
-As a commissioner alluded to at the Special Agenda Conference held in 1987, when the original rule was adopted, if one applies the legal concept of the "but for rule" in this case, the hotel, concession stands, and shops would not exist but for the airport and the travelling public.
-(EXH 179, p.
-279)
+We find they are not.
+The concession stands and shops located in the airport facility exist for the convenience of the traveling public and do not constitute a separate shopping mall.
+As a Commissioner alluded to at the Special Agenda Conference held in 1987, when the original rule was adopted, if one applies the legal concept of the "but for rule" in this case, the hotel, concession stands, and shops would not exist but for the airport and the traveling public.

 AT&T argues that the County's provision of STS to the commercial tenants at MIA is not now and never has been designed or intended to provide safety, security or efficiency.
-(AT&T BR at 31) The County argues, to the contrary, that its provision of STS to certain concessions located in the MIA terminal is consistent with the intent of the airport exemption.
-Additionally, the County argues that the Commission's decision in 1987 specifically contemplated that when a retail establishment is located in an airport terminal, the sharing of service to said establishment may be necessary for the safety and efficiency of the airport, and the County has continuously provided STS to the same types of concessions considered by the Commission in issuing the STS Order.
-(County Reply BR at 17)
+The County argues, to the contrary, that its provision of STS to certain concessions located in the MIA terminal is consistent with the intent of the airport exemption.
+Additionally, the County argues that our decision in 1987 specifically contemplated that when a retail establishment is located in an airport terminal, the sharing of service to said establishment may be necessary for the safety and efficiency of the airport, and the County has continuously provided STS to the same types of concessions considered by this Commission in issuing the STS Order.